F2er-WRO/Project/README.md

     print("zid ", TXT_M_I3_ultrasonic_distance_meter.get_distance())
 ```

 We than used the counter to measure when **three full laps** have been completed.
+When it reaches 13, it stops at the starting point.

 ```python
 while (counter < 13):